justinknguyen/BeatBind/README.md

 - Windows 10/11
 - Spotify Premium
 - Spotify on your device of choice
-## Known Issue
-- Bug: there are rare cases where hotkeys stop registering on system wake up from sleep.
-You must press `Start & Close` button again to fix the listener.
-    - Solution: try to disable Windows Fast Startup.
-If the bug keeps occurring after disabling Fast Startup, please create an Issue ticket.
 ## Instructions
 The app requires the user to input three fields:
 - [Client ID](#client-id-and-client-secret)